shiftavenue/shiftavenue-pswslmanage/docs/ci/README.md

 # Create the CI environment

-This describes how to create the CI environment for the PsWslManage.
+This describes how to create the CICD environment for the PsWslManage.
+I tried also to to do that with GitHub packages which fails.
+The documentation about that is available [here](PublishToGitHubPackages.md).

+## Create a PowershellGallery API key

+Please go to your [api key manage](https://www.powershellgallery.com/account/apikeys) and create an API key.
+The key has a maximum validity of 365 days.
+Outdated keys can easily refreshed with the "Regenerate" Button.
+The current key was created 2023-09-21.

 ## Install Powershell Core